O JARGON BUSTER

 - Gaffle

-- At a relay event,
+- At a relay event, people in

-So that everyone has to navigate, rather than just follow the person in
+same time.
+So that everyone has to navigate, rather than

-front, the courses are normally
+just follow the person in front, the courses are

-¨gaffled¨ so that there are two or three controls close to each other,
+normally ¨gaffled¨ so that there are two or three

+only one of them.
 In order that fairness is preserved,

-each team must collectively run the same legs by
+each team must collectively run the same legs

-the end of the event,
+by the end of the event, but in a three-person relay,

-but in a three-person relay, any given leg may be on the first lap for some teams,
+any given leg may be on the first lap

-the second lap for others, and the third lap for the remainder.
+for some teams, the second lap for others, and the third

 - Galoppen

-- Norwegian word meaning ¨the gallop¨,
+- Norwegian word meaning ¨the gallop¨, popularly

-being the South-East Galoppen.
+locally being the South-East

 - George Murray Trophy